Social Research Methods and the Internet II: Advanced Qualitative Analysis

 Foundations of the qualitative approach on and off-line

-Understanding qualitative data
+Understanding qualitative data and tools

 Establishing truth: Reliability, validity, and the nature of qualitative data